brontosaurusrex/brontosaurusrex.github.io/_posts/2017-03-23-local-kanban.md

     mkdir kanban && cd kanban
     mkdir 1_project 2_readyForMix 3_push 4_deleteme

-alias to hide some stats
+alias to hide some stats (or just use tree)

     alias kan='tree --noreport'
     # -c     Sort the output by last status change instead of alphabetically.
 Modifies the -D option (if used) to print the last status change instead of modification time